nek5s/echoserver/README.md

 --max-players: the maximum amount of players that can connect to the server at once.

---messages-per-second: the maximum amount of messages each player can send per second.
+--max-rate: the maximum amount of messages each player can send per second.

 ### Flags:

 --no-mirror: Disable sending packets back to the original sender.

+--debug: Enable additional printing for debugging.

+## Packet structure

+All packets must follow this schema:

+- Size of packet (in bytes) stored in the first 4 bytes
+- Key of packet (= packet type) stored in the 5th byte
+  - Key=1 for join, followed by 64 bytes of id string and 64 bytes of version string
+  - Key=2 for leave
+- Content of packet stored in the remaining bytes (size - 5)

+The server will keep track of connections using generated ids, that can be replaced by sending a Key=1 packet.

+The server will share all received packets to all other connections (including the original sender if mirror is enabled).

+The server will also broadcast a Key=2 packet once a connection closes.

 ## Building from source